Install PHP

 Select a folder to install XAMPP.
 It’s recommended to install XAMPP in the c:\xampp folder.
 Click the Next button to go to the next step.

-Select a language for XAMPP Control Panel.
+Select a language for the XAMPP Control Panel.
 By default, it’s English.
-And you can select your preferred language and click the Next button to go to the next step.
+You can select your preferred language and click the Next button to proceed to the next step.

-Feel free to skip this step because you don’t need Bitnami for learning PHP.
-Just click the Next button to go to the next step.
+Feel free to skip this step because you don’t need Bitnami to learn PHP.
+Just click the Next button to proceed to the next step.

-And you’re now ready to install XAMPP.
-Click the Next button to start the installation.
-It’ll take a few minutes to complete.
+You’re now ready to install XAMPP.
+Click the Next button to start the installation, which will take a few minutes to complete.

 Once completed, the XAMPP setup wizard shows the following screen.
 You can click the Finish button to launch the XAMPP Control Panel: